-Local Strategy 3.1.2: Develop promotional video or guide of the Southwest Iowa services, one for employer's and one for job seekers.
+Local Strategy 3.1.2: Develop a two promotional videos or guides of the South Central lowa Services, one for employer's and one for job seekers.

 State Strategy 3.2: Ensure seamless access to programs and services of the workforce delivery system to all lowans.